 - We have started to use recycled plastic around our stainless steel tubes.

 - Slag residue from our steelmaking process is being reused to make new products such as concrete blocks and asphalt.

 - 18 of our production sites have reported a 100 percent waste recovery rate.

-In 2020, we reduced our waste by 18 percent to 71 ktons, mainly due to reduced production volumes.
-The dotted line is an indication of how well we are in line with the 2030 targets, meaning we are on par with the requirements to achieve the target.
+The dotted line is an indication of how well we are in line with the 2030 targets, meaning we are not on par with the requirements to achieve the target.

 We have excluded tailings from our mine operations and slag from our steel manufacturing, amounting to more than 80 percent of the total waste, since our ability to impact these volumes is limited.
 The target is adjusted for structural changes.